Technology: A differentiator in the engine MRO game

 The aircraft engine market is slowly recuperating from the effects of Covid-19.
 As per a recent article in Aviation week, Engine MRO market demand will grow at a 4.9% CAGR over the next 10 years, the highest rate of any expense category.
 It also makes up 46% of total MRO demand over the same period.
 The demand for heavy airframe maintenance over the next decade is below average at a 1.3% CAGR.
 Having said that, MROs will be under pressure to cut down costs as operators continue to focus on cutting down maintenance expenses.
 Under these circumstances, how can Engine MRO companies achieve their 2 important KPIs - cutting down costs and maximizing revenues at the same time?
 Well, the answer lies in the way Engine MROs leverage technology to improve their processes and eliminate inefficiencies from their operations.

-In this blog, we shall discuss the various stages involved in an aircraft engine’s line maintenance, typical challenges they face, and how technology can be leveraged to address these challenges.
+In this blog, we shall discuss the various stages involved in an aircraft engine’s line maintenance, typical challenges they face, and how technology, particularly MRO software and engine MRO software, can be leveraged to address these challenges.

 An aircraft engine undergoes routine maintenance and repairs from time to time depending on the engine type.
 Typically, an engine requires a complete overhaul every 5 years.
 And this overhaul happens in a set of stages.
 Let us look at these stages, specific jobs performed, challenges faced by MROs, and the solutions that address these challenges.